0113 297 1200

 Practice summary

 Damian accepts instructions in financial remedy claims.
-He welcomes instructions prior to the issue of proceedings and prefers to see cases through from the First Directions Appointment to the Final Hearing.
+He welcomes instructions prior to the issue of proceedings and prefers to see cases through from the first directions appointment to the final hearing.

-Damian also accepts instructions to represent clients engaged in alternative dispute resolution such as mediation and private FDR’s.
+Damian also accepts instructions to represent clients engaged in alternative dispute resolution such as mediation and private FDRs.

 Recent cases